vincentschall/ChessGUI/README.md

 # ChessGUI
-Integrating python-chess into my own GUI
+Integrating the python-chess library into my own GUI.